The complete classification of unital graph $C^*$-algebras: Geometric and strong: Applications and further results

 Is \A necessarily stably isomorphic to a unital graph \ca? \end{question} A \ca \A that answers this question in the negative, we could consider a \emph{phantom} unital graph \ca (up to stable isomorphism) as in \cite{MR3142030}.
 It is known from \cite{arXiv:1511.09463v1} that no such phantoms exist when $E$ is a finite graph having Condition~(K) and with no sinks and sources, \emph{i.e.} when $C^*(E)$ is a Cuntz-Krieger algebra of real rank zero.
 More partial answers in the positive can be extracted from \cite{MR3056712}.

-Arklint and Bentmann have recently announced results describing completely the range of the ordered, reduced filtered $K$-theory for unital graph \cas.
+Arklint \cite{sara-paper} has completely described the range of the ordered, reduced filtered $K$-theory for unital graph \cas.
 These results explain explicitly how the order of the other components of $\FKRplus(X;-)$ can be determined from the order on $K_0$ of the gauge simple subquotients, and can be used to reformulate Question \ref{question:phantom} to replace the mention of $E$ by a completely algebraic description.